 When an investigation indicates that discrimination, harassment or retaliation has occurred, the company will take appropriate disciplinary action, up to and including termination of employment.
-Appropriate disciplinary action, up to and including termination, will also be taken against people leaders who knowingly allow such behavior.
+Appropriate disciplinary action, up to and including termination, will also be taken against managers who knowingly allow such behavior.

-Reference the company's Policy Against Discrimination, Harassment and Retaliation to learn more.
+Reference the company's Discrimination, Harassment and Retaliation Policy to learn more.
 If you believe you have witnessed or experienced retaliation, contact the Compliance Helpline.